hmcts/ccd-docker/PostgresV11.md

 ##  Pull latest ccd docker
 * Make sure all micro-services running the same branch, for instance: 'develop'
 * Start ccd docker and make sure that the new container ccd-shared-database-v11 is up and running.
-* uncomment ccd-shared-database-v11 section in the backend.yml
+* Uncomment ccd-shared-database-v11 section in the backend.yml
 ````
   ccd-shared-database-v11:
     build: ../database-v11